 In all of our schemes / programmes, we include a capstone project or thesis to enable students to consolidate their learning experience accumulated over the entire undergraduate study to deal with or solve a complex problem related to their profession/discipline.
 This will better prepare our students for professional practice or further studies.

 Developing Entrepreneurship, Innovation and Problem-Solving Skills

 We place a strong emphasis on nurturing students' entrepreneurial and innovative spirit, as well as critical thinking and problem-solving abilities, and offer a wide range of curricular and co-curricular activities.
 Two new mandatory components, “Artificial Intelligence and Data Analytics” and “Innovation and Entrepreneurship” will be included in the General University Requirements (GUR) of the undergraduate curriculum to help students develop these skills.

 II.
 Nurturing Students into All-Round Global Citizens

 PolyU has long been committed to internationalisation of its curriculum, staffing and student bodies.
 We provide students with global learning experience through our established Student Exchange Programme, WIE Offshore Placement Scheme, and General University Requirements (Cluster Area Requirements and Service-Learning) subjects offered overseas and in Mainland China.
-In 2018/19, over 960 PolyU students went on exchange at one of PolyU’s 251 exchange partner institutions, and around 960 students from overseas countries and regions came to study at the University.
-In 2018/19, over 1,200 students participated in offshore internships worldwide and in the mainland.
+In 2019/20, over 830 PolyU students went on exchange at one of PolyU’s 238 exchange partner institutions.
+Students also participated in offshore internships worldwide and in the mainland.